tpd1001/vtaccounts/README.md

 Analysis: reports for pay details

-Employes summary for current period (toolbar button)
+Employees summary for current period (toolbar button)

 * if weekly payroll, still have to send to HMRC monthly